deeptho/neumodvb/docs/INSTALL.md

 also a number of development packages are needed.
 The names of the packages depend on your linux distribution.

-On Fedora 33, install at least the following RPMs with "sudo dnf install -y &lt;PACKAGE&gt;":
+On Fedora 33 or 34, install at least the following RPMs with "sudo dnf install -y &lt;PACKAGE&gt;":

 * clang  #used for compiling
 * boost-program-options curl-devel
-* wxGTK3 gtk3-devel freeglut-devel librsvg2-devel
+* wxGTK3 gtk3-devel freeglut-devel librsvg2-devel libexif-devel libexif
 * python3-wxpython4  python3-jinja2 python3-matplotlib-wx python3-sip-devel  python3-configobj
+* python3-regex
-* wxWidgets-devel mpv-libs-devel
+* wxWidgets-devel mpv-libs-devel ffmpeg-devel ffmpeg-libs
 * libdvbcsa-devel
 * tsduck #used for t2mi streams
 * espeak #used to read out load the SNR level